 Our latest report outlines the significant impact the coronavirus pandemic has had on women with ovarian cancer.
 We heard from women who are worried about visiting their GP with symptoms, who have had their treatment disrupted and who are coping with the mental and emotional impact of being advised to shield.

-Urgent action needs to be taken to ensure diagnosis, treatment and support are returned to pre-pandemic levels as quickly as possible.
-We’re calling for:
+In the report, we set out our recommendations for UK governments to ensure diagnosis, treatment and support are returned to pre-pandemic levels as quickly as possible.

 Read: 'Voices of women with ovarian cancer: the coronavirus pandemic and its impact' [PDF].

 - 2020 – Time is running out: the need for early diagnosis in ovarian cancer

 Target Ovarian Cancer's report outlines the delays that women with ovarian cancer can face in getting a diagnosis.
 The report highlights four areas where UK governments must act now to ensure that every woman is diagnosed as early as possible.
 We want to see: an end to the postcode lottery, ovarian cancer symptoms awareness campaigns, every GP trained on ovarian cancer and a shorter diagnostic pathway.

 - 2019 – Regional variation in early diagnosis of ovarian cancer

 In Target Ovarian Cancer's second data briefing, we analysed new government data on the stage at which women are diagnosed with ovarian cancer and how this varies across the country.
 The government set a target that 75 per cent of all cancers should be diagnosed at stage I or II by 2028.
 This briefing looks at the picture for ovarian cancer and what needs to change.
 Please note, everyone's experience of ovarian cancer is different and it's not possible to draw conclusions about an individual's diagnosis and treatment from these kind of figures.